What Is Divinity?

 – Charles Spurgeon

-Increasing contact with your inner Spirit brings you happiness, strength, courage, and peace but it will not endow you with a life of ease.
-Being spiritual does not mean living a passive life of indifference wherein you can forever avoid your duties, obligations, and responsibilities by hiding away from the world.
+Communion, or fellowship, with God brings happiness, strength, courage, and peace, but it will not endow us with a life of ease.
+Being spiritual does not entail living a passive life of indifference wherein we can forever avoid our duties, obligations, and responsibilities by hiding away from the world.

-The Spirit is forever attempting to guide you through the maze of life’s problems by adjusting your thoughts in a way that enhances your spiritual perceptions and cosmic perspectives.
-In effect, it is transforming you into a new, spiritual creature.
-You can think of this spirit as a Much Higher Self while keeping in mind that you are not that Self as yet—it is a divine goal, a destiny to be attained.
+The Spirit is forever attempting to guide us through the maze of life’s problems by adjusting our thoughts to enhance our spiritual insights and cosmic perspectives.
+In effect, it is transforming us into new, spiritual creatures.
+We can think of this Spirit as our Much Higher Self while keeping in mind that we are not that Self as yet—it’s a divine goal, a destiny to be achieved.

 True power is within, and it is available to you now.